 Roger Rabbits Car Toon Spin is returning in March 2023 when Toon Town reopens!
 The classic beloved ride is a really fun experience.
 The dark ride is certainly very zany.
-As you career through the sets and scenes base on the roger rabbit film.
+As you career through the sets and scenes based on the roger rabbit film.
 The unique part of the ride is the cars themselves cad spin around the track independently controlled by the Steering wheel.
 This adds a different and fun element to the ride making the whole experience pretty whacky as you would expect from a roger rabbit ride.
-Considered the queues can be really short for this ride it’s a really good bet!
+Considering the queues can be really short for this ride it’s a really good bet!

 Mickeys House and Meet Mickey